sai-ydev/mighty_iot/index.md

         ```
         >>> led.off()
         ```

-In order to test whether things are properly setup, let's perform a basic exercise of blinking an LED using the ESP8266.
+5. In order to introduce a delay, we will be introducing In order to test whether things are properly setup, let's perform a basic exercise of blinking an LED using the ESP8266.
 For this exercise, we will need the following items (provided in the kit):
 1. ESP8266 Development Board
 2. 1 x LED